By: Nick Cooper | National Practice Group Leader – Commercial Litigation

-I joined the firm as a Senior Lawyer in January 2004, made Partner in July 2010 and was appointed Partner in Charge of the Perth office in July 2014.
-I enjoy getting to interact with each clerk as they join the firm and watch their career journey begin.
+I joined the firm as a Senior Lawyer in January 2004, made Partner in July 2010 and was appointed Partner in Charge of the Perth office from July 2014 -2020.
+I now lead the national commercial litigation practice group and enjoy getting to interact with each clerk as they join the firm and watch their career journey begin.
 Away from work, I lead an active life involving myself in plenty of sport/outdoor adventures and value spending time with my family.
 This includes coaching my boys' cricket teams, fishing in the family boat and going on skiing holidays.
 I encourage you to make the most of your clerkship opportunities!

 So you're about to commence your clerkship, and you want to make the most out of the opportunity?
 First of all, well done!
 Here are my top tips to demonstrate your strengths, perform on the job and maximise your clerkship experience!